kfoysalhaque/kfoysalhaque.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Left: CSI requires firmware modifications; BFAs are standard-compliant and lightweight.
+    Left: Wi-BFI can concurrently extract the BFAs of the devices operating at different standards, channels and bandwidths
     Middle: Quantization and grouping reduce overhead but may affect BER.
     Right: Our multi-environment activity recognition dataset with Wi-Fi MU-MIMO.
 </div>